The Real Adventures of Jonny Quest: Home media

-On October 8, 1996, Turner Home Entertainment and the Cartoon Network Video line released all four volumes of the series on VHS, "The Alchemist", "Rage's Burning Wheel", "The Darkest Fathoms" and "Escape to Questworld", with each videocassette containing two episodes along with two bonus shorts from the What a Cartoon! series.
+On October 8, 1996, Turner Home Entertainment and the Cartoon Network Video line released all four volumes of the series on VHS, "The Alchemist", "Rage's Burning Wheel", "The Darkest Fathoms", and "Escape to Questworld", with each videocassette containing two episodes along with two bonus shorts from the What a Cartoon! series.
 Warner Home Video released only "Escape to Questworld" on MiniDVD in April 2004, then WHV (via Hanna-Barbera Cartoons and Warner Bros.
-Family Entertainment) released the first thirteen episodes on February 17, 2009 as Season 1, Volume 1 of The Real Adventures of Jonny Quest on DVD in Region 1.
+Family Entertainment) released the first thirteen episodes on February 17, 2009, as Season 1, Volume 1 of The Real Adventures of Jonny Quest on DVD in Region 1.
 On March 27, 2012, Warner Archive released The Real Adventures of Jonny Quest: Season 1, Volume 2 on DVD in Region 1 as part of their Hanna–Barbera Classics Collection.
-This is a Manufacture-on-Demand (MOD) release, available exclusively through Warner's online store and Amazon.com.
-The complete second (and final) season was released to DVD on November 10, 2015 from Warner Archive.
+It is a Manufacture-on-Demand (MOD) release, available exclusively through Warner's online store and Amazon.com.
+The complete second (and final) season was released to DVD on November 10, 2015, from Warner Archive.
 All 52 episodes were made available for digital purchase in 2013 on the iTunes Store.
-This represents the most recent show to be released under the Hanna-Barbera banner on DVD all subsequent shows would use the Cartoon Network banner.
+This represents the most recent show to be released under the Hanna-Barbera banner on DVD.
+All subsequent shows would use the Cartoon Network banner.